oaregithub/oare_mono/README.md

 # OARE Web

 This is a monorepository containing all code necessary to run oare.byu.edu.
 This guide will explain how to setup the project locally and other information you will need to know as a developer on the project.
+These instructions are written for Mac users.
+If you are using Windows, then first of all, I offer my sincere condolences.
+Your life will be more difficult.
+Follow these instructions as well as you can and hopefully, by some miracle, you will get things to work on Windows.
+You might need to use [WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10).

 ## Install Docker

-This project uses Docker for local development.
-If you are not familiar with Docker, it essentially provides the same environment for the app regardless of your operating system.
-Docker will run the frontend, backend, and database pieces of the web app in Linux containers.
-At the moment it is only used for local development.
+This project uses Docker to locally run a MySQL server.
+If you are not familiar with Docker, it lets you run apps inside of "containers", which are kind of like very lightweight virtual machines.

 First, download Docker at this link: https://www.docker.com/products/docker-desktop.
 After downloading Docker, you will need to start the Docker Daemon.
 See the following instructions depending on your operating system.

-### Mac

 Search for Docker in the finder and click on the first result.